 As you can tell by the title of these cupcakes, I like peanut butter.
 Both the cupcakes and the frosting are made with it to give you plenty of peanut butter flavor in every bite!
 The cupcakes are delicious on their own, with a moist crumb and a hint of peanut butter.
 But, the frosting adds that little extra flavor I expected in a peanut butter cupcake.

 Yes, it’s all about the peanut butter in this recipe.
 But, there are a couple of things to keep in mind with other ingredients.

-Room Temperature Ingredients: Using room temperature ingredients (especially butter and eggs) will help you get the best results when baking these cupcakes.
+Room Temperature Ingredients: Using room temperature ingredients (especially butter, eggs, and buttermilk) will help you get the best results when baking these cupcakes.
 Butter is at room temperature at 65°F. Don’t put it in the microwave to soften it; simply cut it up into small pieces and let it sit out if you forgot to take it out of the refrigerator.

 Baking Powder: Double-check the date on your container of baking powder for freshness.
 Old baking powder can definitely affect baked goods.

 Buttermilk: If you don’t have any on hand, make your own homemade buttermilk to use.

 Confectioners’ Sugar: Also known as powdered sugar, you will notice that for the frosting, it should be sifted.
 Sifting the sugar breaks up any lumps there may be before mixing with other ingredients.

 Skip the boxed cupcake mixes at the grocery store and make your own, homemade cupcakes.
 It really does make a difference in the final product.
 And, making these cupcakes are not a lot of work!
 To get started, line muffin tins with cupcake liners.
 I was able to get 20 cupcakes made from this recipe.
 Set the lined tin(s) aside.